tsanket8329/DSA-Practise/README.md

 Determine whether it is possible to convert string s into string t using exactly k operations.

 📥 Input First line: string s (initial string) Second line: string t (target string) Third line: integer k (number of operations) 📤 Output Print "Yes" if it is possible Otherwise, print "No" 🧾 Example Input: hackerhappy hackerrank 9 Output:Yes

+HACKERRANK 21: SHERLOCK AND SQUARES
+Problem: Sherlock and Squares

+Sherlock and Squares

+Watson likes to challenge Sherlock's math ability.
+He gives Sherlock a starting value and an ending value that define a range of integers (inclusive).

+Sherlock must determine how many square integers exist within that range.

+📌 Definition

+A square integer is a number that is the square of an integer.